-An administrative policy can be implemented that delegates trust to a non-administrative user.
-The user would be trusted to maintain policies, but within a specified scope and under specified constraints.
+An administrative rule can be used to delegate trust to a non-administrative user of the Authorization Policy Manager.

+The user would be trusted to maintain the rules in a policy, but within a specified scope and under specified constraints.

-To illustrate, an administrative policy might authorize policies written by a Sales Manager, provided they apply to the 'Sales and Marketing' area of the directory.
+To illustrate, an administrative rule might be written to authorize access rules written by a Sales Manager (a non-administrative user).
+However, the administrative rule could also specify that the Sales Manager's rules only apply to the 'Sales and Marketing' area of the directory.

-Later, when the PDP evaluates an authorization request to access a resource, it considers all relevant policy, including those relating to delegation.
-Therefore, with the above example, the PDP would determine whether it should apply the policies written by a Sales Manager.
-If the authorization request relates to the 'Sales and Marketing' area of the directory, then the PDP would apply the Sales Manager's policy.
-Otherwise, the PDP would simply ignore the Sales Manager's policy.
+Later, when Access Sentinel evaluates an authorization request to access a resource, it considers all relevant rules, including those relating to delegation.
+For the above example, Access Sentinel would determine whether to apply the rules written by a Sales Manager.
+If the authorization request related to the 'Sales and Marketing' area of the directory, then Access Sentinel would apply the Sales Manager's rules.
+Otherwise, it would simply ignore them.